zemerov/VAE/README.md

 # VAE
-This is repository contains simple VAE implementation.
+This repos contains simple VAE implementation.

-All experiments were preformed on MNIST dataset.
+All experiments were performed on MNIST dataset.

 ### Visualization of latent space from VAE

 ![latent_space](latent_space.png)

-Differnt colors represent different classes - digits from 0 to 9.
+Different colors represent different classes - digits from 0 to 9.